Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 ### User stories
 1. As a user I want to get a quick visual idea about the city when scrolling the site so that I can decide if I want to know more or not.
 2. As a user I want to get an overview of recommendations regarding where to eat so that I don't have to look for that myself.
-3. As a user I want to be able to contact someone so that I can ask any question(s) I might have regarding Vienna.
+3. As a user I want to be able to contact the business so that I can ask them the business inquiries that I have.
 4. As a user I want to read more about the history of Vienna so that I can learn more about the city.
 5. As a user I want to read some more specific information when clicking on a marker so that I get an idea if this recommendation is something for me or not.
 6. As a user I would like to have a link to a website so that I can find out more about a recommendation that I really find interesting.